A1isandr/LiquidAvalonia/README.md

 </div>

 ## Known Issues
-- Glass: At the moment, "frost" effect is not presented;
 - Glass: Refracted image has some aliasing;
 - Glass: RotationTransform may not work properly;
 - Glass: other rendering issues may occur.